 Biochar promises to solve three soil problems at once and do it permanently.

 1. Biochar holds water.
-My soil is very poor at this.
+My silt loam soil is very poor at this.

-2. Biochar captures, holds, and makes available to plants the soluble minerals that plants need.
+2. Biochar, being high grade organic carbon, captures, holds, and makes available to plants the soluble minerals that plants need.
 My soil is poor at this.

 The idea of adding charcoal to the soil is rather new in the West.
 It has become the darling of soil scientists and its study has taken hold in agriculture colleges all over the world.
-Large scale production facilities are just being designed and built, but by 2017 there will be as many as 10 plants in the USA turning waste products into biochar.
+Large scale production facilities are being designed and built, but by now there may be over 15 large plants in the USA turning waste wood products into biochar.
 The nice thing is that I could design and build a biochar stove to make it myself.
 In the winter 2014-15 I produced about 1.5 cubic yards of pulverized biochar in my back yard at almost no cash expense.

 Research shows biochar has several effects in soil including: